 The national coalition of Australian Epilepsy Associations raising our voices as one to advance the cause of all Australians living with epilepsy.

-- Epilepsy Association of South Australia & Northern Territory (The Epilepsy Centre)
+- The Epilepsy Centre – South Australia & Northern Territory

 - Epilepsy Association of Western Australia

 - Epilepsy Foundation – Victoria & NSW

 Nix and Nellie are cheeky, curious young neurons who want to understand the brain – especially what’s happening in the brain in epilepsy.
 This website aims to help children and families understand epilepsy in a fun and engaging way and hopes to reduce the stigma and anxiety that is often associated with the experience of epilepsy.

 provides support, links and information that becomes available, especially for Australian parents of children with uncontrolled epilepsy.

 Epilepsy Queensland’s website for children with epilepsy

 Livewire.org.au is a free online community connecting teens living with illness or disability, and their siblings, within Australia and New Zealand.
 Whether you’re home or in hospital, you can make friends, share stories, laugh, have a vent, and be yourself.
 Livewire offers a safe online space where members can connect and share experiences with others who understand what they are going through.